Jaeyoung-Kim-Dev/JKSportsClub/README.md

 # Pages

 Clubs page:
-There are a list of clubs people can join.
+There is a list of clubs people can join.
-It includes a basic information.
-People can do up/down votes and write a reviews.
+It includes basic information.
+People can do up/down votes and write reviews.
 All data is stored in a database permanently and you can restore as default with clicking the Reset DB button at the top right.

 Members Page: